jackchevalley/php-telegram-bot-framework/README.md

 ## 📋 Requirements

-- PHP 8.0 or higher (I am currently working with PHP8.4)
+- PHP 8.0 or higher (I am currently working with PHP 8.4)
 - MySQL/MariaDB (optional, can be disabled)
 - Composer
 - Web server with HTTPS support (Telegram requires HTTPS for webhooks)